trfi/hepi-releases/README.md

   Real-time transcription, insights, and AI-generated summaries.
   → **Adaptive Profiles**: Tailored AI behavior for *Interviews*, *Homework*, *Meetings*, and *Presentations*.

+- **🔒 Content Protection**
+  Prevents screenshots, screen recording, and screen sharing — ideal for secure environments like exams or confidential meetings.

+- **🙈 Hide from Taskbar**
+  Keeps Hepi discreet and out of sight during study or work sessions.

 ---

 ## 🖥️ Supported Platforms